eMahtab/payment-systems/CHAPS/README.md

 ## ❗❗❗ CHAPS payments can’t be reversed.

+### Most banks do charge a fee for sending CHAPS payments.
+Starling’s CHAPS fee is £20 per payment.

 ### Who uses CHAPS?
 Direct participants in CHAPS include the traditional high-street banks and a number of international and custody banks.
 Many more financial institutions access the system indirectly and make their payments via direct participants.
 This is known as agency or correspondent banking.